iAmNikola/usrb/README.md

 # Description
-USRB is a US keyboard layout modified for use with Serbian.
+USRB is a US keyboard layout modified for use with unique Serbian latin characters.

 # Installation
 Just get the zip version of "source code" and run the **setup.exe** file.
-Also if you want to adjust the keyboard layout I've included the .klc file which can be used to modify this keyboard layout
+Also if you want to adjust the keyboard layout I've included the .klc file which can be used to modify this keyboard layout.

 # How to use
-To use lowercase Serbian characters user **ALT+CTRL** and **SHIFT+ALT+CTRL** to get uppercase Serbian characters
+To use lowercase Serbian characters use **ALT+CTRL** and **SHIFT+ALT+CTRL** for uppercase Serbian characters.

 ## To do:
 Add pictures of the layout.